Najee Harris: Early life

-High school career

-Harris played his high school football career at Antioch High School in Antioch, California.
+Harris played high school football at Antioch High School in Antioch, California.
 As a sophomore in 2014, Harris rushed for 2,263 yards with 23 touchdowns.
 As a junior he had 2,744 rushing yards and 36 touchdowns.
 As a senior, he had 2,776 rushing yards and 34 touchdowns.

+High school statistics

 Recruiting

 Harris was considered the #1 recruit in the class of 2017, by Scout and Rivals.
 247Sports rated him as the No. 2 overall recruit behind Jaelan Phillips while ESPN ranked him the No. 11 overall recruit.
 Harris received offers from multiple top football programs including the Alabama Crimson Tide, Michigan Wolverines, Ohio State Buckeyes, USC Trojans, and Notre Dame Fighting Irish.

-He committed to the Alabama Crimson Tide in 2015.
+He verbally committed to Alabama in April 2015, but Harris was still undecided between Michigan and Alabama up until the day before spring classes began in January 2017.
+Alabama quarterback commit Tua Tagovailoa persuaded Harris to join him on his flight to Alabama after the two were roommates for the 2017 U.S. Army All-American Bowl, leading to Harris’ official commitment to the Alabama Crimson Tide.

 Harris was one of the most hyped running back recruits since Bryce Brown in 2009 and Leonard Fournette in 2014.
 Multiple recruiting experts compared him to Adrian Peterson.

 College career

-Harris played for the University of Alabama from 2017–2020 under head coach Nick Saban.
+Harris played for the University of Alabama from 2017 to 2020 under head coach Nick Saban.

 2017 season

 As a freshman, Harris played in all 14 games but had limited carries as players like Damien Harris, Bo Scarbrough, and Josh Jacobs handled the main workload.
 Harris finished the season with 370 yards on 61 carries averaging 6.1 yards per carry.
 He scored three rushing touchdowns on the season.
-In the National Championship against Georgia, Harris had six carries for 64 rushing yards in the 26–23 victory.
+In the national championship against Georgia, Harris had six carries for 64 rushing yards in the 26–23 victory.